Motia helped us build something incredible

 WTF are Workers, Triggers, and Functions?

 If you've been using Motia, you already know these concepts.
-In fact Motia compiles down to them; you've just been using these concepts under different names.
+In fact, Motia compiles down to them; you've just been using these concepts under different names.

 Functions are anything that does work.
 They also run anywhere: locally, cloud, serverless, even HTTP endpoints.
-From iii's perspective they're all the same thing.
+From iii's perspective, they're all the same thing.
 If you've written a Step handler in Motia, you've written a Function.

 Triggers are anything that can cause a Function to run.
-HTTP requests, cron, queues, state changes are examples of Triggers.
+HTTP requests, cron, queues, and state changes are examples of Triggers.
 The event subscriptions and API routes you've been defining in Motia?
 Those are Triggers.

 Workers are the processes that dynamically register and deregister their Functions and Triggers with iii.
 When you run Motia today, you're already running a Worker.